antpass79/cardiology-bullseye-using-drawable-surface/README.md

     kubectl apply -f k8s.yaml

-At this point, after a short time, you can browse you the application on Internet.
+At this point, after a short time, you can browse the application on Internet.
 To see what ip you have to use, type:

     kubectl get service bulleye --watch